jedisct1/libsodium-doc/internals/roadmap.md

 # Roadmap

-libsodium's roadmap is driven by its user community and new ideas are always welcome.
+libsodium's roadmap is driven by its user community, and new ideas are always welcome.

-New features will be gladly implemented if they are not redundant and solve common problems.
+New features will gladly be implemented if they are not redundant and solve common problems.

 ## pre-1.0.0 roadmap